talwrii/awesome-reaper-pedalboard/readme.md

 * https://plugins4free.com A large collection of free VST plugins that are compatible with reaper (depending on your underlying architecture).
 * https://github.com/webprofusion/OpenAudio A large list of open source VST plugins and other tools.
 * https://tonehunt.org/ A large collection of amp sims for use with the neural amp

+# Trouble shooting Reaper

+## My midi control has stopped working

+Try unplugging your midi controller, going to preferences, right clicking on the midi device and forgetting it, then plugging it back in again and enabling it.
+I had to do this once.